jimmybgammyknee/jimmybgammyknee.github.io/about.md

 <h2>Some extra info</h2>

 <ul>
-<li>I am Vice-President of the Australian Bioinformatics & Computational Biology Society (ABACBS).
+<li>I am President of the Australian Bioinformatics & Computational Biology Society (ABACBS).
 We aim to help promote Bioinformatics in the Australian Scientific Community</li>
 <li>In a previous life I worked as an ARC Postdoctoral Research Associate for the Australian Centre for Ancient DNA at the University of Adelaide, working on ancient plant DNA.
 My main field site was a cave in Southern Armenian called <a href="https://en.wikipedia.org/wiki/Areni-1_cave_complex"> Areni-1 </a></li>
 <li>I helped develop ACAD's <a href="https://www.oagr.org.au"> Online Ancient Genome Repository (OAGR)</a>, a data repository for ancient human and microbiome sequence data</li>